 As a result of the rapid and material reduction in oil pricing, E&P companies responded by significantly reducing their capital expenditure budgets for 2020, which resulted in significant reductions in drilling and completion activity.
 In North America, capital expenditures in 2020 were typically reduced by 30% or more from the original E&P company capital budgets, with some only spending the capital required to safely operate their existing productive assets.
 Reductions in activity began in mid-to-late March of 2020 and decreases in completions activity occurred faster than reductions to drilling activity, as completions equipment is typically contracted on a short-term basis, while drilling rigs may be contracted for several months or years.
 Many E&P companies partially shut in production in areas where the marginal cash operating cost exceeds the market price.
 The amount of shut-in capacity in North America is believed to have peaked in May 2020, with the volume of shut-in production reducing over time.
 Initial 2021 budgets for E&P companies suggest a slight reduction from 2020 expenditures with an objective of generating free cash flow and maintaining production levels near those in late 2020.
-We believe that North American E&P companies may be hesitant to increase their 2021 capital expenditure budgets out of concern that OPEC+ may reverse any agreed-to collective reduction in oil production, which would be expected to lead to a reduction in realized prices.
+While privately-held E&P companies have increased their capital expenditure budgets for 2021, we believe that larger public North American E&P companies and major oil companies may be hesitant to increase their 2021 capital expenditure budgets out of concern that OPEC+ may reverse any agreed-to collective reduction in oil production, which would be expected to lead to a reduction in realized prices.

 Low commodity prices in 2020 also impacted E&P companies that carry significant debt on their balance sheets and companies that rely on liquidity from loans that are based on the value of their oil and gas reserves.
 There have been numerous Chapter 11 bankruptcy filings by E&P companies, and the credit quality of the upstream oil and gas sector, our customer base, has been negatively impacted by the decline in market conditions, primarily related to the COVID-19 pandemic.
-We recorded a provision for doubtful accounts of \$0.8 million during 2020 and a recovery of \$0.1 million during the three months ended March 31, 2021.
+We recorded a provision for doubtful accounts of \$0.8 million during 2020 and a recovery of \$0.1 million during the six months ended June 30, 2021.
 In addition, perceptions of the industry in which we operate, by investors and financial institutions, have reduced the availability of financing for our customers and increased their cost of financing.